akka/akka/akka-docs/cluster/cluster-usage.rst

-When a member is considered by the failure detector to be unreachable the leader is not allowed to perform its duties, such as changing status of new joining members to Up.
-The status of the unreachable member must be changed to Down.
+When a member is considered by the failure detector to be unreachable the leader is not allowed to perform its duties, such as changing status of new joining members to 'Up'.
+The status of the unreachable member must be changed to 'Down'.
 This can be performed automatically or manually.
 By default it must be done manually, using using JMX or the provided script.

 It can also be performed programatically with ``Cluster(system).down``.